mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

         variable TYPE

+        variable SUMMON_ABLE
-        variable SUMMON_ABLE - if the entity can be used in /summom-command
+            If the entity can be used in /summon-command

         static
         function create_new(cls, position, *args, dimension=None, **kwargs)